| THE

 risk-aversion (working to not fail rather than working to excel); and overall

 diminished productivity.
+The third

 common missed opportunity is leadership's failure to take a strong-enough